nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 like spreadsheet forms instead of generating fully-inflated specification-compliant TSVs, we can work with you to automatically translate such documents into compliant TSV collections prior to submission and ingest into the CFDE core systems._

+_Gold: internal CVs/dictionaries and their foreign-key relationships_
+_Blue: containers and their containment relationships_
+_Green: external controlled vocabularies (term & display-decoration tracking tables) and their foreign-key relationships_
+_Black: core entities and the direct associative relationships between them_

 |_Level 1 model diagram_|
 |:---:|